nanobox-io/nanobox-docs/source/engines/publish.html.md

 #### Enginefile, Readme

-Before you can publish an Engine, you must have created an Enginefile and a Readme.
-Check out the following guides for more information:
+In order for an Engine to be published, it must contain an Enginefile and a Readme.
+The following docs provide more information:

 - [Enginefile](/engines/enginefile/)
 - [Readme](/engines/readme/)

 #### Publish

-Finally, to publish the engine, you can simply run `nanobox publish` from within the engine directory.
-Check the [publish](/cli/publish/) cli guide for specific usage details.
+Finally, to publish the engine, simply run `nanobox publish` from within your local engine directory.
+Check the [publish](/cli/publish/) CLI doc for specific usage details.